Portuguese immigration to Hawaii: Early immigration

 Madeira Islanders cutting sugarcane.
 About 6,000 of them by 1913 came to Hawaii to do the same work.

 The Hawaiian census of 1878 showed that only 438 residents out of 57,985 people were Portuguese, less than 0.8% of the population.
 Most of these Portuguese residents had been born either in the Azores or Madeira Islands, and nearly all had arrived as sailors on whaling ships.
 Although a few brought their wives or were joined by them later, women made up only about one-eighth of this tiny immigrant community.
 Despite the fact that so few Portuguese had made their way to the Hawaiian Islands prior to 1878, those that did found opportunity and tended to stay.

 Conditions in Hawaii in 1878 were conducive to immigration.
 King Kalākaua, who had recently ascended the Hawaiian throne, encouraged closer ties with Europe, and a growing Hawaiian economy, due largely to increased sugar exports to California, created a demand for laborers to work the sugarcane plantations.
-Because the native Hawaiian workers had been decimated by disease, there were not enough laborers to supply the sugarcane plantations.
+After Native Hawaiian workers had been decimated by disease, there were not enough laborers to supply the sugarcane plantations.
 In 1852, Hawaii began importing Chinese workers.
 So many Chinese were brought in that, by 1878, they made up nearly 10% of the population.
 Although Chinese immigrants worked hard, they were accused of gambling, prostitution, and opium use.
 A search for alternate sources of labor led both the Hawaiian government and the plantation owners to offer incentives and concessions not given the Chinese nor other Asian ethnic groups, to attract immigrants of European descent willing to work in the cane fields.